 Our intranet software has a variety of features that can help you approach the issues we outlined in this blog.
 On the handy message dashboard, you can view all the messages you have drafted, scheduled, and sent, as well as individualized metrics for each one.

-That’s just an intro to everything Reach can do.
-We’ve shown you the activity dashboard today—but the data and reporting dashboard provides an even more in-depth look into your stats as a whole, not just on an individual messaging level, and contains key insights on timing, channels, and more.
+The data and reporting dashboard can even provide an even more in-depth look into your stats as a whole, not just on an individual messaging level, and contains key insights on timing, channels, and more.

 There are lots of other useful tools throughout our software that will help you organize your efforts, engage employees, and measure tangible results.
-Interested in learning more about Reach?
+Interested in learning more about our software?
 You can start a free trial or book a demo today!